 The SCS JIP selects law school interns from a pool of highly qualified applicants who bring a wide range of backgrounds, experiences, and talents.
 It is open to all law students attending an ABA approved law school.

 - Current status as a student in good standing at a law school accredited by the American Bar Association, as demonstrated by a transcript

-- Demonstrated ability to think and speak clearly, as observed during a required interview
+- Demonstrated ability to think and communicate clearly, as observed during a required interview

 - Ability to work closely with others as part of a team, as confirmed through references and recommendations

 - Capacity to undertake a variety of tasks simultaneously and a willingness to perform administrative tasks when necessary, as confirmed through references and recommendations.

 - Trustworthiness, discretion, maturity, and good judgment, as confirmed through references and recommendations

 - Ability to work independently and with little supervision, as confirmed through references, recommendations, and required resume